jdarosTD/android-strings-converter/README.md

 **DRAFT version : Thank you for indulging me ;)**

-This gradle plugin provide you a way to manage your Android App/Module strings resources from/to a google sheet file.
+This gradle plugin provides you a way to manage your Android App/Module strings resources from/to a google sheet file.

 Nota Bene.
 At this time, the plugin is not available from any public repository.
 You will have to to install it in your own